Moments of the neutron $g_2$ structure function at intermediate $Q^2$: Conclusion

 \section{Conclusion}

 In summary, we have measured the inelastic contribution to the neutron $d_2(Q^2)$ matrix element at $<Q^2>=2.4$ (GeV/c)$^2$ and found it very small, in agreement with the Lattice QCD calculation.
 We also formed the $^3$He and neutron $\Gamma_2$ moments over the $Q^2$ range of 1.2 to 3.0 (GeV/c)$^2$.
 Our data show both moments to be small and to gradually decrease in magnitude with $Q^2$.
-The BC sum for $^3$He and the neutron was then evaluated from our data in the resonance region and using $g_2^{WW}$ for the low $x$ unmeasured part of the integral.
+The BC sum for $^3$He and the neutron was then evaluated from our data in the resonance region, adding the elastic contribution from elastic form factors and using $g_2^{WW}$ for the low $x$ unmeasured part of the integral.
 Our data confirmed the validity of the BC sum rule at the 1.5$\sigma$ level.